-When your Co-parent doesn't respect and follow those court orders that you spent so much time negotiating that can become incredibly frustrating and disheartening.
+When your Co-parent doesn't respect and follow those court orders you spent so much time negotiating, that can become incredibly frustrating and disheartening.
 Your post-divorce life hinges upon both you and your Co-parent having mutual respect for those orders and a willingness to follow them.
-When you're exposed decide to skirt the rules and chooses to ignore the principles that you have agreed to previously that require you to take action to ensure that additional violations of the court orders do not occur.
+When you're exposed, decide to skirt the rules and ignore the principles you have agreed to previously that require you to take action to ensure that additional violations of the court orders do not occur.
 Ultimately, their violations of the order hurt more than just your pride: they potentially hurt your relationship with your child.

-Whether it is regarding child support, Visitation, or possession of your final decree of divorce the marching orders for you and your family now and in the future.
-It can no doubt be difficult to live under a court order rather than be able to see your child whenever you please or run various areas of your life in the way that you choose.
-However, by getting a divorce you have voluntarily open yourself up to the jurisdiction of a Texas family law court.
+Whether it is regarding child support, Visitation, or possession of your final decree of divorce, the marching orders for you and your family now and in the future.
+It can no doubt be difficult to live under a court order rather than see your child whenever you please or run various areas of your life in the way you choose.
+However, by getting a divorce, you have voluntarily open yourself up to the jurisdiction of a Texas family law court.
 As such, you are bound to follow the orders of that court now and in the future.

-One of how a family court can enforce the terms of their prior court orders is by holding the violating spouse in contempt of court.
-This means that if a violation is found to have a curd then a formal finding of contempt allows a court to issue punishments ranging from fines, attorneys fees as well as jail time.
+A family court can enforce the terms of their prior court orders by holding the violating spouse in contempt of court.
+This means that if a violation is found to have a curd, then a formal finding of contempt allows a court to issue punishments ranging from fines, attorneys fees, and jail time.
 The key to getting to this point is successfully filing an enforcement lawsuit and then having a court grant your requests for punishment regarding those violations.
 Let's take some time to discuss what it means for a court to find your spouse to violate a court order.

 What is an enforcement case?

-For your family court order to be held enforceable through contempt proceedings, some requirements must be in place.
+Some requirements must be in place for your family court order to be held enforceable through contempt proceedings.
 Probably foremost among them is that the language contained in the order must be clear, unambiguous, and specific.
 In other words, you and your Co party have to know exactly what the court ordered to be held in contempt for having violated the order.
-For example, if you're family court order is nonspecific and ambiguous as to what requirements are in place when it comes to child support then if you're ex-spouse does not pay child support according to the terms of the order then you may find yourself in the position of not being able to hold him or her accountable.
+For example, if your family court order is nonspecific and ambiguous as to what requirements are in place for child support.
+If your ex-spouse does not pay child support according to the terms of the order, you may find yourself in the position of not holding them accountable.

-This is true even if you understood the intent of the order and were able to follow its terms otherwise.
-If your Co-parent does not have the same understanding of the order or does not follow its terms then you probably would not be able to enforce the order.
+This is true even if you understood the intent of the order and could not follow its terms otherwise.
+If your Co-parent does not have the same understanding of the order or does not follow its terms, then you probably would not be able to enforce the order.
 This means that the order is not worth the paper that it was printed on.
-After spending time, money and emotional output on a divorce or child custody case is probably the last thing you want to be the result of your trip to the courthouse.
+After spending time, money, and emotional output on a divorce or child custody case is probably the last thing you want to be the result of your trip to the courthouse.

-Odds are that the court will then attempt to clarify the order before you all leave the courthouse.
+The odds are that the court will then attempt to clarify the order before you all leave the courthouse.
 This way, the problems that brought you to the courthouse will not occur again due to ambiguity in the order.
-However, that does not mean that any punishment will be handed down as a result of the violations of the court order.
+However, that does not mean that any punishment will be handed down due to the violations of the court order.

 What happens when a party is found in contempt of court?

-If you are successfully able to prove that your Co-parent has violated a portion of your court order then and you needed to have requested a contempt of court finding in your enforcement petition for the court to consider it.
-Assuming that you have properly done so when your Co-parent is found to be in contempt of court the family court judge can then order him or her to pay a fine or can even order that your Co-parent be sent to jail for their violations of the court order.
+Suppose you are successfully able to prove that your Co-parent has violated a portion of your court order, then and you needed to have requested a contempt of court finding in your enforcement petition for the court to consider it.
+Assuming that you have properly done so when your Co-parent is found to be in contempt of court, the family court judge can then order them to pay a fine or even order that your Co-parent is sent to jail for their violations of the court order.
 Typically, court orders regarding child support most frequently end up with jail time being ordered.
 However, ordering a party to jail does not occur very frequently overall.

 In a way, this makes complete sense.
-For example, if your Co-parent has been unable or unwilling to pay you child support then the rationale to send him or her to jail for having done so will not exactly help you out when it comes to getting money in child support.
-This is an argument that I hear all the time: how can a person earn money to pay child support if he or she is in jail?
+For example, if your Co-parent has been unable or unwilling to pay you child support, then the rationale to send them to jail for having done so will not exactly help you out when it comes to getting money in child support.
+This is an argument that I always hear: how can a person earn money to pay child support in jail?

 Therefore, sending your Co-parent to jail may not be the best option for you or your family.
-It may make you feel good or even feel like a sense of justice has been restored in the world but over the long haul sending him or her to jail will likely not put any money in your pocket.
-Consider that many employers would simply fire your Co-parent for not showing up to work even with a valid excuse.
-Causing your Co-parent to lose their job would be the ultimate backfire on any kind of enforcement case that sought jail time into contempt of court proceeding.
+It may make you feel good or even feel like a sense of justice has been restored in the world, but over the long haul sending them to jail will likely not put any money in your pocket.
+Consider that many employers would fire your Co-parent for not showing up to work even with a valid excuse.
+Causing your Co-parent to lose their job would be the ultimate backfire on any enforcement case that sought jail time into contempt of court proceeding.

-What happens many times, is that if your judge were to award jail time to your Co-parent he or she may suspend the jail sentence.
-This means that the judge will hold out the jail sentence as a possibility for him or her to endure if certain conditions are not met as far as paying you back child support or other conditions outlined in a pending order.
-Having to pay attorneys fees, court fees, or fines per violation are all realistic possibilities.
-Community supervision, commonly known as probation, for up to five years, could also be the result of being found in contempt of court.
+What happens many times is that if your judge were to award jail time to your Co-parent, they might suspend the jail sentence.
+This means that the judge will hold out the jail sentence as a possibility for them to endure if certain conditions are not met as far as paying you back child support or other conditions outlined in a pending order.
+Having to pay attorneys fees, court fees or fines per violation are all realistic possibilities.
+For up to five years, community supervision, commonly known as probation, could also be the result of being found in contempt of court.

-Another, lesser-known consequence of being held in contempt of court by a family court judge after an enforcement case would be to place a requirement on him or her that they need to go to counseling or therapy.
-These counseling or therapy sessions could center around things like planning out of financial future, learning how to budget, learning how to manage their time, or even receiving alcohol or drug therapy.
-If it is obvious to the judge that a certain condition in your Co parent's life led to a violation of the court order then this may be the focus of therapy or counseling.
+Another lesser-known consequence of being held in contempt of court by a family court judge after an enforcement case would be placing a requirement on them that they need to go to counseling or therapy.
+These counseling or therapy sessions could center around things like planning out of the financial future, budgeting, managing their time, or even receiving alcohol or drug therapy.
+If it is obvious to the judge that a certain condition in your Co parent's life led to a violation of the court order, this may be the focus of therapy or counseling.

 What must be contained in a motion for enforcement?

 None of the preceding information on being found in contempt of court becomes relevant until a motion for enforcement has been filed in argued effectively.
-Since the consequences of being held in contempt of court are so serious the state places some pretty strict restrictions on filings.
-Your motion must be clear as far as what portion of the prior order has been violated and also clear on what relief is being sought.
+Since the consequences of being held in contempt of court are so serious, the state places pretty strict restrictions on filings.
+Your motion must be clear about what portion of the prior order has been violated and clear on what relief is being sought.
 Additionally, the type of noncompliance being alleged must be clearly stated as well.